 How to Teach English Overseas and Travel the World

-Everyone knows somebody that has taught English in a foreign country.
+Everyone knows somebody who has taught English in a foreign country.
 Teaching English overseas is a fantastic way to see the world, gain valuable work experience and immerse yourself in new cultures.

-It’s one thing to visit a foreign country, snap a few photos of its landmarks, drink its local beer, sample its cuisine and head back to airport.
+It’s one thing to visit a foreign country, snap a few photos of its landmarks, sample its cuisine and head back to airport.
 It’s a completely different experience to actually live abroad, riding local transit to work every day and having daily routines.

 So how does one go about teaching English overseas?
-To answer this question, we turn to fellow travel blogger Nomadic Samuel to learn about his experiences teaching English abroad.
+To answer this question, we turn to fellow travel blogger Nomadic Samuel to learn about his experiences teaching English and how to find jobs for English teachers abroad.

 Teaching English Overseas – 5 Questions with Nomadic Samuel